rickardc/rickardc/README.md

 ### Hi, I'm Chris 👋

+I have worked as an engineer on telecommunications infrastructure,

 <!--
 **rickardc/rickardc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.